Krylov Subspace Recycling For Matrix Functions: Background

 This is similar to ideas presented in the literature for Krylov subspace methods for the solution of a linear system.
-Morgan \cite{morgan2002gmres} showed that when GMRES is deflated with harmonic Ritz vectors between restarts, then the augmented Krylov subspace is still a Krylov subspace, but with a different starting vector.
-It thus preserves the usual properties of the Krylov subspace which allows the approximation to be computed in a manner which looks like the standard GMRES method.
-This imposes restrictions on the choice of subspace $\mathcal{U}$, and in addition, the method can only be used to treat a single linear system.
-The GCRO-DR algorithm \cite{parks2006recycling} overcomes these difficulties by combining ideas from GMRES-DR and GCRO \cite{de1996nested} to allow for an arbitrary choice of $\mathcal{U}$, as well as allowing for recycling between a sequence of changing linear systems.
+Morgan \cite{morgan2002gmres} showed that when GMRES is deflated with harmonic Ritz vectors between restarts, the augmented Krylov subspace is still a Krylov subspace but with a different starting vector, allowing the approximation to be computed in a manner similar to standard GMRES.
+The GMRES-DR algorithm is thus restricted to choose the augmentation subspace to be harmonic Ritz vectors, and in addition, can only be used to treat a single linear system.
+The Generalized Conjugate Residual Orthogonalization method with Deflated Restarting (GCRO-DR) algorithm \cite{parks2006recycling} overcomes these difficulties by combining ideas from GMRES-DR and GCRO \cite{de1996nested} to allow for an arbitrary choice of $\mathcal{U}$, as well as allowing for recycling between a sequence of changing linear systems.
 We refer the reader to \cite{ parks2006recycling,morgan2002gmres} for further details on these methods.

-In this paper we aim to extend the ideas in deflated methods for matrix functions such as \cite{eiermann2011deflated} to methods which allow for an arbitrary choice of subspace $\mathcal{U}$ while also allowing for recycling.
-We will do so using the main mechanics of the GCRO-DR algorithm for linear systems by maintaining the relation $\textbf{C} = \textbf{A} \textbf{U}$.
-We note however, that the method we develop is not actually based off a GMRES iteration, but rather a FOM iteration.
+In this paper we extend the ideas in \cite{eiermann2011deflated} to methods that allow a recycling strategy to be employed for matrix function applications of the form (\ref{eq:fAibi}) using an \emph{arbitrary subspace} $\mathcal{U}$.
+The method is derived from a recycled shifted Full Orthogonalization Method (FOM) for the solution to a shifted linear system.

-\section{The Arnoldi approximation to $f(\textbf{A}) \textbf{b}$}
+\section{The Arnoldi approximation to $f(A) \vb$}

-We shortly summarize the essentials on the theoretical justification and the computation of the well-known Arnoldi approximation to $f(\textbf{A}) \textbf{b}$.
-We will take inspiration from this approach when developing the augmented Krylov subspace approximation.
+We shortly summarize the essentials on the theoretical justification and the computation of the well-known Arnoldi approximation to $f(A) \vb$.
+We take inspiration from this approach when developing the augmented Krylov subspace approximation.

-Any matrix function $f(\textbf{A})$ is identical to a matrix polynomial $p(\textbf{A})$, where $p$ interpolates $f$ at the eigenvalues of $\textbf{A}$ in the Hermite sense; see \cite{Higham2008}.
-This is why the Krylov subspaces
+Any matrix function $f(A)$ is identical to a polynomial $p(A)$, where $p$ interpolates $f$ at the eigenvalues of $A$ in the Hermite sense; see \cite{Higham2008}.
+Thus the Krylov subspace